-In today’s MYCITY interview Mar from “Once in a lifetime journey” introduces Singapore where she is living since five years.
+In today’s MYCITY interview Mar from “Once in a lifetime journey” introduces Singapore, where she lives for five years.
 Send me an email when you’d like to present your city.

 Please introduce yourself:

-When I want something quick and unfussy I stop by Lau Pa Sat Hawker center for either some Indian or some dim sum.
+When I want something quick and unfussy, I stop by Lau Pa Sat Hawker center for some Indian or some dim sum.

 A typical dish of Singapore: